Removing Internet Defamation

 Defaming Your Business is Not Free Speech.
 It is Illegal.

 Our primary strategy is to obtain a court order against the author of the defamatory statements.
 Google has a history of honoring such court orders by removing the defamatory webpages from their search results.
-Using this technique, we have obtained the removal of defamatory webpages from the Google search index for websites such as Ripoff Report, Complaints Board, Pissed Consumer, Yelp, the Better Business Bureau, Blogger, and many more.
+Using this technique among others, we have obtained the removal of defamatory webpages from the Google search index for websites such as Ripoff Report, Complaints Board, Pissed Consumer, Yelp, the Better Business Bureau, Blogger, and many more.

 If you are experiencing a crisis in your business due to defamation,